 Consultation methods with children have principally been entry and exit questionnaires for older children, and verbal feedback for Key Stage 1 and Early Years children.
 These are then used to inform delivery of the topics next time.
-The results of the entry questionnaire in April 2021, helped to inform the content of the teaching for children in Key Stage 2.
+The results of exit questionnaires in July 2021, July 2022 and July 2023, along with meetings with parents in advance of the content being taught each year, have hence helped to inform and adjust the teaching content for children.
+A full review of the adjusted curriculum has also then been undertaken by the Standards Sub-Committee in March 2024 and the proposed content shared in it's entirety with parents in April 2024 (and then annually).